Mike Minor (baseball): Kansas City Royals

-Minor signed a two-year contract with the Kansas City Royals worth $7.25 million with a club option worth $10 million for the 2018 season on February 19, 2016.
+On February 19, 2016, Minor signed a two-year contract with the Kansas City Royals.
+It contained a base salary of $7.25 million, with a club option worth $10 million for the 2018 season.

 Minor started the 2016 season on the disabled list.
 The Royals planned for Minor to return in the second half of the season, but persistent fatigue and discomfort in his shoulder forced Minor to stay on the disabled list for the rest of the season.

 Because of his troubles staying healthy, the Royals announced that Minor would pitch out of the bullpen in 2017.
 A move to relief brought tremendous results for Minor, who saw his average fastball velocity climb to nearly 95 miles per hour, compared to 91 miles per hour as a starter.
 Minor would emerge as one of the Royals best relievers, finishing with a 2.55 ERA and six saves, with 88 strikeouts in 772/3 innings.

-Despite his success out of the bullpen, Minor returned to starting in 2018.
+After the season was over Minor announced his intention to return to starting in 2018, despite his 2017 success as a reliever.

 Texas Rangers

 On December 4, 2017, Minor signed with the Texas Rangers to a three-year, $28 million deal.
 In 2018, Minor went 12–8 with a 4.18 ERA and 110 strikeouts in 157 innings.

 In 2019, after posting an MLB-leading 2.40 ERA in his first 17 starts, Minor was selected as an American League pitcher for the 2019 Major League Baseball All-Star Game.
 However, because he was scheduled to start the Sunday before the All-Star Game, he did not play.
-Minor finished the 2019 season after going 14–10 with a 3.59 ERA and 200 strikeouts over 208 2/3 innings.
+Minor finished the 2019 season with a record of 14–10, a 3.59 ERA, and 200 strikeouts, over 208 2/3 innings.
 Minor finished 8th in the 2019 AL Cy Young Award voting.